Burstall/hedera-nft-scripts/README.md

 ----

 updatePrivateKey
 Script to update the Private Key on an account.
-Hopefully you do not need to this very often but if/when you do good ot have in your toolbox.
-I would encoruage people to try it on a testnet account first just to ensure you are familiar and to use the -test argument [this does everythign except try to update it on Hedera side so you can see how it works.]
+Hopefully you do not need to do this very often but if/when you do, good to have in your toolbox.
+I would encoruage people to try it on a testnet account first just to ensure you are familiar and to use the -test argument [this does everything except try to update it on Hedera side so you can see how it works.]

 **Reminder: whenever new scripts appear good to run 'npm install' to ensure all prequesite libraries are installed.**